lawrencesim/templatize-python/README.md

 ## Formatting

-Formatting options are also available by suffixing the property name in the template code with a double-colon (`::`) and format directive.
+Formatting options are also available by suffixing the key name in the template code with a double-colon (`::`) and following with a format key.
 For strings, a few of the commonly recognized values are detailed in the below table.
-If not recognized, Templatize passes the format directive to python's `str.format()`.
+If not recognized, Templatize passes the format key to python's `str.format()`.

-* **html** - If the [option](#options) `escape_all` is set true, this directive sets the output not to escape HTML special characters.
+* **html** - If the [option](#options) `escape_all` is set true, this key sets the output not to escape HTML special characters.
     * **raw** - Same as above.
 * **encode** - Encodes HTML special characters in rendered output.
 * **upper** - Transforms all alphabetical characters to uppercase.